 Managua Nicaragua, a Proud Capital of a Friendly Country

-Managua, the Capital of Nicaragua has a population of over one and half million inhabitants and is by far the largest and most important city in the country.
+The Capital of Nicaragua has a population of over one and half million inhabitants and is by far the largest and most important city in the country.
 Managua is on the shores of legendary Lake Xolotlan, also known as Lake Managua.
 The city has a warm climate due to its altitude of only 83 meters above sea level (approximately 275 ft above sea level).

 Managua became the capital of the Republic of Nicaragua on the 5th of February, 1852.
 Historically, Managua reached its status as capital of Nicaragua as an effort to end the constant feuding between the conservatives of Leon, the political capital of the province during colonial times; and Granada, the economic liberal powerhouse during the same period.
 Both entities wanted to retain the power and were not willing to relinquish it to their enemy.
 Thus, the agreement that Managua, which is roughly halfway between both cities should be the capital.